ferdenzel008/Pipetrends/docs/readme.md

   </br>

   Next, we use SQLAlchemy, a Python library that enables us to run SQL queries directly from our code.
-More details can be found in the Storage Layer section of this documentation [Storage Layer](https://github.com/ferdenzel008/Pipetrends/blob/main/docs/readme.md#storage-layer)
+More details can be found in the [Storage Layer](https://github.com/ferdenzel008/Pipetrends/blob/main/docs/readme.md#storage-layer) section of this documentation.

   </br>